someparty/someparty/source/articles/2018-04-29-teeth-showing.html.markdown

 [Watch: Jennifer Castle - "Texas" @ YouTube](https://youtu.be/14oe1iDUFCs "#")

-While we're on the topic of Jennifer Castle, I should, of course, take a moment mention that the well-regarded Sackville, New Brunswick music festival [SappyFest](http://www.sappyfest.com/) has announced the first portion of its 2018 lineup.
+While we're on the topic of Jennifer Castle, I should, of course, take a moment mention that the well-regarded Sackville, New Brunswick music festival [Sappyfest](http://www.sappyfest.com/) has announced the first portion of its 2018 lineup.
 The festival will celebrate 13 years with performances by Jennifer Castle along with [The Burning Hell](http://www.wearetheburninghell.com/), [Jeremy Dutcher](https://jeremydutcher.com/), [U.S. Girls](http://yousgirls.blogspot.ca/), [B.A.
 Johnston](http://www.bajohnston.ca/), [WHOOP-Szo](https://thenoisymountain.bandcamp.com), [Witch Prophet](https://www.witchprophet.com/), [Bonjay](http://www.bonjay.net/), [Emma Healey](http://www.emmahealey.com/), [Leanne Betasamosake Simpson](https://www.leannesimpson.ca/), [Special Costello](http://specialcostello.bandcamp.com/), and [Julie & The Wrong Guys](https://julieandthewrongguys.bandcamp.com/).
-SappyFest is under the creative direction of the Constantines' Steve Lambke.
+Sappyfest is under the creative direction of the Constantines' Steve Lambke.

 I'll be making my first trek out to Sappy this year, and it's a ticket I bought entirely on the reputation of this thing before any announcements.
 Seeing how it's shaping up, I couldn't be more excited.